EmanuelGustafzon/EmanuelGustafzon/README.md

 Every day, I strive to learn and develop my skills further, and I'm capable of crafting solutions from concept to deployment.
 I particularly enjoy writing logic and can seamlessly transition between frontend and backend development.

-My primary focus has been TypeScript, a language I feel very comfortable with.
+My primary focus has been TypeScript, a language I feel comfortable with.
 Recently, I've discovered a newfound passion for C# with Entity Framework and Azure as my cloud provider.
+I have also used python during my studies.

 I studied at Code Institute in 2022 and have been coding continuously ever since.